 Topic: Attachment Interventions (Child & Adolescent)

-Why is the Attachment Interventions (Child & Adolescent) topic area relevant to child welfare?
+Why was Attachment Interventions (Child & Adolescent) chosen as a topic by the Advisory Committee?
 (Click for Answer)

 The Attachment Interventions (Child & Adolescent) topic area is relevant to child welfare because so much of child welfare practice has been informed by the principles of Attachment Theory that were first articulated by Dr. John Bowlby and subsequently developed in work by Mary Ainsworth and others.
 Child welfare workers intervene with a large number of children and youth who exhibit a wide range of behaviors that appear to emanate from poor early attachment that has resulted from child abuse and/or neglect.
 While they are able to link families to services that are designed to remedy conditions of abuse and neglect, they often struggle to identify therapeutic resources that address the children’s behavioral and mental health issues that they believe are related to poor attachment.
 Child welfare workers understand that an inability to address these matters seriously hampers their efforts to maintain children in their homes, successfully return children from foster care, or find effective permanent alternatives through Adoption and Legal Guardianship.
 The behaviors that they believe are related to poor early attachment, such as aggression, oppositional behavior, and anxiety, are ones that present serious barriers to achieving permanence for children in the child welfare system.